moby/moby/docs/sources/reference/api/docker_remote_api_v1.14.md

     The simplest way to implement the Attach protocol is the following:

     1. Read 8 bytes
-    2.  chose STDOUT or STDERR depending on the first byte
+    2.  chose stdout or stderr depending on the first byte
     3. Extract the frame size from the last 4 byets
     4. Read the extracted size and output it on the correct output
     5. Goto 1)